benchmark-action/github-action-benchmark/examples/rust/README.md

 There are two notable differences in cargo-criterion:

   1. Since the output is machine-readable JSON, the extract process only parses the result file and maps the required data into github-action-benchmark plotting system.
 In fact, [cargo-criterion][cargo-criterion] only supports JSON as `message-format` (output format).
-  2. cargo-criterion incorporates [its own HTML benchmark reports system][criterion-rs-own-html], which can be stored alongside if desired through the `store-native-benchmark-report` flag.
+  2. cargo-criterion incorporates [its own HTML benchmark reports system][criterion-rs-own-html], which can be stored alongside if desired through the `native-benchmark-data-dir-path`.

 ```yaml
 - name: Store benchmark result